Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-This new term accounts for a nonzero average velocity dispersion, and it has the exact same form as the effective sound speed counterterm in the EFTofLSS.
-Previous works have pointed out that SPT can be improved by incorporating a nonzero average velocity dispersion in the formalism, e.g. \cite{Garny:2022tlk, Garny:2022kbk, Erschfeld:2018zqg}.
-However, this is the first time a direct connection to the EFTofLSS is made to the best of our knowledge (but see \cite{McDonald:2017ths}, which arrives at similar conclusions from a different approach).
+This accounts for a nonzero average velocity dispersion, and it has the exact same form as the effective sound speed counterterm in the EFTofLSS.
+In fact, our framework qualitatively captures the same physical effects as the EFT: The backreation of short distance fluctuations into the background, and its impact on the dynamics of long-wavelength fluctuations \cite{Baumann:2010tm, Carrasco:2012cv}.

 Since $\bar{f}_{\textrm{ctr}}^{(2)} (q,\eta)$ is not a priori known, the same is true of $\sigma^2_{\textrm{dis}}(\eta)$ and hence of $c^{(3)}_{\textrm{ctr}}(a)$ as well.
 Instead, one can think of it as a free parameter to be determined by matching to either N-body simulations or observations.
-Also note that the scale dependence in Eq.(\ref{eq:powerres}) is just right so that the free coefficient $c^{(3)}_{\textrm{ctr}}(a)$ can absorb UV divergences present in the perturbation theory loop integrals, as is well-known in the EFTofLSS \footnote{Stochastic terms are also required to absorb all divergences.
+This is analogous to the case of chiral perturbation theory in QCD \cite{Gasser:1983yg}, where a nonzero quark condensate emerges due to nonperturbative effects (i.e. confinement) and the underlying EFT is build from an apriori unknown value for this quantity.
+Also note that the scale dependence in Eq.~(\ref{eq:powerres}) is just right so that the free coefficient $c^{(3)}_{\textrm{ctr}}(a)$ can absorb UV divergences present in the perturbation theory loop integrals, as is well-known in the EFTofLSS \footnote{Stochastic terms are also required to absorb all divergences.
 We will have more to say about stochastic terms in the next section.}.
-One can then proceed to renormalize cosmological perturbation theory in the exact same way one would any other field theory for cosmologies that suffer from those UV divergences \cite{Pajer:2013jj}.
+One can then proceed to renormalize cosmological perturbation theory in the exact same way one would any other field theory, for cosmologies that suffer from those UV divergences \cite{Pajer:2013jj}.